Avi’s Latest Book:

 Once in a while, an individual comes along who possesses the ability to profoundly alter our perception and understanding of life.
 Avi is one such person.
 Avi’s deep understanding of human life comes from his experiential journey into the depths of silence and stillness.

-After going through regular college and career, Avi still felt restless and incomplete.
-He left his financial analyst job at Thomson Reuters to pursue his passion for life, spirituality and meditation.
-After completing his NLP Masters, he dove into the world of meditation.
-He spent several years in intense silence, solitude and meditation, at the end of which he had a profound life-altering experience of Self-Realization.
+After attending college and pursuing a career, Avi still felt restless and incomplete.
+He left his corporate job to pursue his passion for life, spirituality and meditation.
+After completing his NLP Masters, he dove into the world of meditation, spending several years in intense silence, solitude and meditation, at the end of which he had a profound life-altering experience of Self-Realization.

-Currently, Avi lives in Tennessee and travels around the country delivering talks to share his experiences.
-His teachings are both inspiring and illuminating.
+Currently, Avi lives in Tennessee where he is building his first meditation center.
 Nirvana Foundation is a nonprofit organization established by Avi to help spread his message and teachings around the world.

 Praise for the book